sengt/opsworks-logstash-ea/README.md

 ### Securing the Stack

 By default, Elasticsearch does not require authentication to make requests.
-It is possible to enable Basic http auth, but this covers only the REST API, and (because it's not a fully-compliant implementation of Basic auth) also prevents some web-based plugins from working.
+It is possible to enable Basic http auth, but this covers only the REST API, and also prevents some web-based plugins from working properly.
 It's better to think of Elasticsearch as a backend database and secure it as such.

 What we want to end up with is: